-Two things drove the desire for change: the condition of the bells and the condition of the ringing room.
+Two things drove the desire for change: the condition of the bells and the environmental condition of the ringing room.
 The bells are rung from a gallery, open to the nave, and some 12 feet up, installed in 1880.
 The ringers feel part of the church by seeing and being seen, but by the 1970s, this proximity was causing problems.
 The sound of the organ made ringing difficult, before services and after weddings.
 Also, being well above pew height, when the congregation is warm the ringers are too warm.
-Schemes to fit a glass screen in the archway in te '70s and '80s foundered.
+Schemes to fit a glass screen in the archway in the '70s and '80s foundered.
 Installation of a more powerful organ in 1988, and improved heating in1991, both made things worse.
-The twice weekly chore of winding the clock led to a proposal for automatic winding that didn't proceed either.
+Overheating was also a problem in the summer, with no means of ventilation but a large west window allowing in lots of afternoon sun.
+The possibility of making portions of the window open was explored but proved impractical without harming the stained glass.
+The regular chore of winding the clock led to a proposal for automatic winding that didn't proceed either (though a donation led to its installation in 2005).
 The bells were never easy to ring.
-Most were odd struck, the timber headstocks moved with the weather, and the rope runs weren't ideal.
-The bells sounded uninspiring.
+Most were odd struck, the timber headstocks moved with the weather, and the most of the ropes were 'drawn' (not vertical).
+The bells sounded uninspiring as well.

 In June 2004, the bells were removed from the tower.
 Most of it went like clockwork, though the centre section of the frame (which had to be removed to make an opening big enough to lower the bells through) did not want to come out.
 It yielded to some enthusiastic use of sledge hammers though!
 The bells were left in the porch over the weekend, so the congregation could see them before they were taken away.
 See pictures of bells coming out.